ridale/firepump/README.md

 * [talk](https://www.youtube.com/watch?v=RYaprBSDy8A)
 * [code](https://github.com/GabeWeiss/GoogleIoTCoreApp)

-It appears that both Amazon and Microsoft Azure offer IOT in a similar way (MQTT with PKI) but the above gave me the lowest barrier to entry, I would have amazoned as I already pay for route66 but there wasn't the level of tutorial and sample code.
+It appears that both Amazon and Microsoft Azure offer IOT in a similar way (MQTT with PKI) but the above gave me the lowest barrier to entry, I would have amazon'd as I already pay for route66 but there wasn't the level of tutorial and sample code.

+## Amazon green grass

+This looks like a better system in some ways.
+It allows for a local Core device to make decisions for a network of local devices with intermittent connection to the cloud service.
+If we were to add more automation smarts and sensors on the property this would be the better solution.
+As we are, in the first instance, only remote controlling the extra complexity is unwarranted.

 ## MQTT

 ### Topics

-We are going to use abbrieviated topic names as longer names can form a significant data usage overhead for periodic update tasks.
+We are going to use abbreviated topic names as longer names can form a significant data usage overhead for periodic update tasks.

 We require **fire pump** , **water tank** and **sensor network**.